houz/phonedepth/README.md

 ## Example

-This are the color image and depth map from a Samsung S9+.
+This are the color image and depth map from [a photo taken with a Samsung S9+](20200806_111654.jpg).

 ![color view](cv.jpg "color view")